Reviewed by Annabel

 Snow is the latest addition to small indie publisher Little Toller’s series of ‘monographs’.
 These smart little hardbacks are dedicated to writing ‘attuned to the natural world,’ (see previous reviews here: Mermaids; Herbaceous).

 Marcus Sedgwick is one of my favourite authors.
 He’s prolific, writing books for all ages as well as making forays into illustration and graphic novels.
-(I reviewed his novel The Ghosts of Heaven for Shiny here.)
+(I reviewed his novel The Ghosts of Heaven here.)
 One thing that many of Sedgwick’s novels have in common is northern snowy climes, from his fictionalised tale of Arthur Ransome’s adventures in Russia in Blood Red, Snow White to the Arctic gold rush in thriller Revolver – both wonderful novels by the way.
 Sedgwick travelled to these locations to do his research and started to become obsessed by snow.

 Then he moved from UK fenland to a chalet in the Haute-Savoie, on the edge of the French alps and has adapted his life to living with snow for months of the year.
 This new life forms the frame around which he builds the six chapters of this book which look at sayings, art, myths and legends, literature, exploration and science of the cold white stuff – one for each side of a snowflake.